elitalon/elitalon.github.io/_posts/2016-02-27-my-failed-attempt-to-learn-haskell.md

 Haskell helped me understand better how Swift is designed and how Haskell itself, [Scala](http://www.scala-lang.org) and some other functional languages had an impact on it.
 When the Swift compiler makes something implicitly, I can see now where that comes from.

 While I don't see myself writing software in Haskell, it got me interested in learning more about functional programming.
-But Im going to take a different approach this time, though.
+But I'm going to take a different approach this time, though.
 I intend to learn [Erlang](http://www.erlang.org) and the applications of [OTP](https://en.wikipedia.org/wiki/Open_Telecom_Platform).
 And I'll start with [Elixir](http://elixir-lang.org), just for the sake of using a more familiar syntax for once.